Skip Navigation

 A buyer may arrange an absentee purchase through the UW-Extension Office using the Absentee Bidders Form.

-All members are expected to assist with pen set up in the beef barn and the hog and sheep barn on a designated night prior to the fair.
+All members must assist with pen set-up in the beef barn and the hog and sheep barn on a designated night prior to the fair.
 This date will be publicized in the 4-H newsletter.
 Poultry and rabbit pen set up will be the Saturday of face-to-face judging (the Saturday before the Fair).
+Pen take down is also mandatory after animals have exited the fairgrounds.

 Exhibitors are encouraged to decorate their livestock exhibit.
 Display panels have been prepared to make it easier to put up decorations.
-The panels are 24” x 72” per pen in the sheep and hog barn and 24” x 48” per stall in the beef barn.
+The panels are approximately 24″ x 72″ per pen in the sheep and hog barn, and 24” x 48” per stall in the beef barn.
 Decorations may be stapled or tacked to these wood panels.
 All staples and tacks must be removed when the decorations are taken down.

 Market Animal Sale